GoogleChrome/kino/src/api/html/03-using-webvtt.md

 ---
-title: 'Using WebVTT'
+title: Using WebVTT
-description: 'Add subtitles, captions and other text tracks to your content and make your videos accessible by a wider audience.'
+description: Add subtitles, captions and other text tracks to ensure your videos are accessible to a wider audience.
-date: 4th March, 2017
+date: April 2nd, 2021
-length: '7:43'
+length: '1:04'
 video-sources:
   - src: https://storage.googleapis.com/wdm-assets/media/02/av1.mp4
     type: video/mp4; codecs="av01.0.04M.08, mp4a.40.2"